MagellaX/StreamAttn/README.md

 Behavior and methodology:
 - On CUDA, the baseline uses PyTorch SDPA with the flash backend (FlashAttention-3 path).
 On CPU, both implementations use SDPA in fp32.
 - Metrics reported: per-iteration latency, estimated TFLOPS, and approximate bandwidth based on tensor traffic.
 Measurements are averaged after warmup.
-- The fused kernel enables Triton only when available, running on CUDA, and autograd is not required.
-Otherwise, SDPA is used to ensure correctness, support for masking and training.
+- The fused kernel uses Triton on CUDA for the forward pass; when gradients are required, it falls back to an SDPA-backed autograd path.
+Otherwise, SDPA is used to ensure correctness, masking, and training.
 - For reproducibility, fix random seeds, pin CUDA clocks if applicable, and isolate runs.
 Actual performance depends on GPU architecture, drivers, and PyTorch/Triton versions.

 Example output (format):